 Jennifer Lunden’s lyric essay, “The Butterfly Effect,” won first prize in the Creative Nonfiction animal issue (Winter 2011), went on to win a Pushcart, and later was anthologized in True Stories, Well Told… From 20 Years of Creative Nonfiction Magazine.
 She told a version of “The Butterfly Effect” at Slant, a storytelling night organized by the Telling Room, in Portland, Maine.
 The essay has now been optioned for a short film.

 In “Exposed: The Mammogram Myth and the Pinkwashing of America,” a piece for Orion, Lunden revealed the politics behind the corporate-driven breast cancer awareness campaign.
 Her essay about the health impacts of industrialism was selected for the anthology Charlotte Perkins Gilman: New Texts, New Contexts.
 “Evidence,” a personal essay about getting lost in the woods and the vagaries of memory, was published in River Teeth and later was named a Best American Essays notable.
-Another essay, “Endurance,” appeared in The Yale Journal for Humanities in Medicine.
+It was later republished as “Evidence, in Track Changes” in DIAGRAM.

 Lunden’s poems have been published in Sweet, Peacock Journal, Poetry Canada Review and The Café Review, and she has read them live on CBC radio.
 “Killing Things,” a flash fiction piece, appeared in Wigleaf and “The Fish Story” appeared in Eclectica.
 Her documentary Sadie’s Last Day was an official selection of the Maine International Film Festival.